London Pass

 - Transfers to attractions

-If you are only spending a few days in the English capital or it is the history of its Crown that most catches your attention, this Royal Palaces Pass is a great option for you.
+If you are only spending a few days in the English capital or it is the history of the Crown that attracts your attention, this Royal Palaces Pass is a great option for you.

 - Recommended for short trips and for lovers of the Royal Houses.